hasiniumesika/Portfolio01/README.md

 - Education, Relevant course, Skills and Certifications in the About section
 - Two sample projects (EEG Project, Portfolio Website) in Projects

+Recent changes:
+- Converted the site to a **mobile-first** design (base styles for small screens with min-width breakpoints for larger screens).
+- Improved mobile navigation accessibility: the menu toggle uses `aria-expanded` and the menu closes after tapping a link.
+ - Downloaded your Imgur image and stored it locally at `images/profile.jpg`.
+The hero now uses this local profile image and centers it on mobile.

 Next steps:
 - Provide your project details (title, description, link) and I will add them.
 - Tell me if you prefer a different color scheme or want me to convert this to React/Vite.